sintefore/TimeStruct.jl/docs/src/contribute.md

 ## [File a bug report](@id con-bug_rep)

-Another approach to contributing to `TimeStruct` is through filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behaviour is occuring.
+One approach to contributing to `TimeStruct` is through filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behaviour is occuring.

 When filing a bug report, please follow the following guidelines:

 1. be certain that the bug is a bug and originating in `TimeStruct`:
-    - If the problem is within the results of your optimization problem, please be certain that you r optimization model is correctly set up.
+    - If the problem is within the results of your optimization problem, please be certain that your optimization model is correctly set up.
     - If the problem is only appearing for specific solvers, it is most likely not a bug in `TimeStruct`, but instead a problem of the solver wrapper for `MathOptInterface`.
       In this case, please contact the developers of the corresponding solver wrapper.
 2. label the issue as bug, and